-SUSCEPTIBILITY TO CONTAMINATION

-The Illinois EPA considers all surface water sources of community water supply to be susceptible to potential pollution problems.
+SUSCEPTIBILITY TO CONTAMINATION The Illinois EPA considers all surface water sources of community water supply to be susceptible to potential pollution problems.
 The very nature of surface water allows contaminants to migrate into the intake with no protection or dilution.
 This is the reason for mandatory treatment for all surface water supplies in Illinois.
 Chicago's off-shore intakes are located at a distance that shoreline impacts are not usually considered a factor on water quality.
 At certain times of the year, however, the potential for contamination exists due to wetweather flows and river reversals.
-In addition, the placement of the crib structures may serve to attract waterfowl, guils and terns that frequent the Great lakes area, thereby concentrating fecal deposits at the intake and thus compromising the source water quality.
-Conversely, the shore intakes are highly susceptible to storm water runoff, marinas and shoreline point sources due to influx of groundwater to the lake.
+In addition, the placement of the crib structures may serve to attract waterfowl, gulls and terns that frequent the Great lakes area, thereby concentrating fecal deposits at the intake and thus compromising the source water quality.
+Conversely, the shore intakes are highly susceptible to storm water runoff, marinas and shoreline point sour ces due to influx of groundwater to the lake.
 Further information on our community water supply's Source Water Assessment Program is available by calling the City of Chicago, Department of Water Management at (312) 744-6635.
+EDUCATIONAL INFORMATION The source of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the ground, it can pick up substances resulting from human activity or the presence of animals.